-It helps if your customer has money in their budget to pay for change orders.
+It helps if your client has money in their budget to pay for change orders.
 Some clients have no funds to pay change orders and will do everything possible not to pay extra to their contractors.
 Try and ensure your customer remains within their budget and resist pricing projects where you know their budget is too tight.

 Contractors often get into trouble because they sign and agree to contract conditions which offer them little protection.
-Before pricing a project ensure the terms and conditions of the contract are equitable and that the risks you have to take on are reasonable and manageable.
-The terms of some contracts may make it very difficult to submit a claim or the contract may confer the risk of many variations on the contractor, even when they have little control of these risks.
+Before pricing a construction project ensure the terms and conditions of the contract are equitable and that the risks you have to take on are reasonable and manageable.
+The terms of some contracts may make it very difficult to submit a variation claim or the contract may confer the risk of many variations on the contractor, even when they have little control of these risks.

-It’s essential you understand the contract document, that you are familiar with the scope, and know both your obligations and your customer’s.
+It’s essential you understand the project contract document, that you are familiar with the scope, and know both your obligations and your customer’s.
 Claims need to be submitted in the time frames in the contract and risk being refused if they aren’t.

 I’ve seen many poorly put together change order requests.
-Some for millions of dollars, yet construction companies often apply minimal time and effort to formulating their claims.
+Some for millions of dollars, yet construction companies often apply minimal time and effort to formulating their variation claims.
 Some even delegate their claim preparation to junior inexperienced quantity surveyors or contract administrators.
-Sometimes the construction project manager isn’t even aware a claim has been submitted and is blindsided when their client takes offence to a spurious or unsupported claim.
+Sometimes the construction project manager isn’t even aware a variation claim has been submitted and is blindsided when their client takes offence to a spurious or unsupported claim.

-I’ve seen claims with math errors, spelling mistakes (even incorrectly spelling the client’s name), factual errors, contradictory information, confusing language and unsupported evidence.
+I’ve seen variation claims with math errors, spelling mistakes (even incorrectly spelling the client’s name), factual errors, contradictory information, confusing language and unsupported evidence.

 A properly drafted and well thought out construction change order claim will be hard for your client to refute and it’s likely to be successful.
 Claims should be clear, concise and logical.